-Miles earning credit cards have been around for decades, and more have flooded the market in recent years.
-These cards are attractive to anyone who travels, offering rewards programs in the form of bonus miles that can give you free flights, discounts on purchases, and lucrative upgrades to make your travel accommodations that much more enjoyable.
+Airline credit cards have been around for decades, but more have flooded the market in recent years.
+These cards are attractive to anyone who travels, offering rewards programs in the form of bonus miles that can lead to free flights, discounts on purchases and lucrative upgrades to make your travel accommodations that much more enjoyable.

-But, right away when you start looking into the different options, you’ll already hit a stumbling block.
-You’ll notice several cards that seem to be the same but are clearly different based on some of the benefits and terms and conditions attached to the cards.
-After a little bit of digging, you’ll be able to separate most miles credit cards fall into one of two categories:
+But when you start looking into the different options, you might hit a stumbling block.
+Several travel credit cards seem to be the same yet are clearly different once you look at the benefits and terms and conditions.
+Once you dig deeper, it becomes clear that most airline miles credit cards fall into one of two categories:

-Both co-branded credit cards and generic miles cards allow you to build up a balance of air miles when you make purchases (though the categories may vary from card to card).
+Both co-branded credit cards and generic miles cards allow you to build up a balance of airline miles when you make purchases, though the categories and rewards rates will vary from card to card.
 These miles can be exchanged for flights and sometimes, hotel reservations.
-So, you’re basically paying for airline tickets with rewards miles that you earned for purchases you were making anyway.
-That means these flights are yours for free!
-Since both co-branded credit cards and universal or generic miles cards can award you with free flights, you might wonder how they differ.
+So, you’re paying for airline tickets with rewards miles that you earned for purchases you were making anyway.
+In effect, you get to fly for free.
+However, since both co-branded credit cards and generic airline miles cards can award you with free flights, you might wonder how they differ.
 Read on to find out the primary differences so you can choose the right type of card for your lifestyle.

 Generic or universal miles credit cards work very much the same as co-branded cards.
-You can use these credit cards to make purchases in stores, etc. and get rewarded with miles according to the rewards program of that card.
-So far, both credit cards look and act exactly the same.
-The only difference between them is that with an airline credit card (aka co-branded), the miles that you rack up can only be used on a specific airline carrier or its partner companies.
-For example, the Delta Reserve card rewards you with miles for purchases, but you can only use those miles for flights on Delta or other partner airlines.
-That being said, Delta partners with tens of airlines to give you a lot of options including Virgin Atlantic, Air France, and Alitalia.
+You can use generic miles credit cards to make purchases and get rewarded with miles according to the rewards program of that card.
+The principal difference between these two types of cards is that with a co-branded airline credit card, the miles that you rack up can only be used on a specific airline carrier or its partner companies.

-Universal miles cards, on the other hand, can be used for a much broader range of things including more airlines, more travel expenses, and fewer restrictions.
-(More detail about this below.)
+Universal miles cards, on the other hand, can be used for a much broader range of things including more airlines, more travel expenses and fewer restrictions.

 When a Co-Branded Credit Card Is a Better Choice

-Alternatively, if you use a co-branded card like the Southwest Airlines Rapid Rewards card, you may earn more points, but you have to use them on Southwest.
+If you use a co-branded card from an airline like Southwest, you may earn more points, but you have to use them on Southwest.
 That being said, there is still value to a co-branded miles credit card, particularly if you typically travel with the same airline.
-If that sounds like you, you’ll get a ton of value out of a co-branded card because you’ll be able to trade in all the miles you rack up for free flights, upgrades, and other airline-specific perks.
+You’ll get a ton of value out of a co-branded card because you’ll be able to trade in all the miles you rack up for free flights, upgrades and other airline-specific perks.
 In fact, the real value of miles depends on how much the flight costs more than anything else.

-- The sign-up bonuses that come with these cards are usually pretty juicy, but you can’t just compare numbers to get the best deal.
+The sign-up bonuses that come with these cards are usually pretty generous, but you can’t just compare numbers to get the best deal.
 In fact, this is one case where size doesn’t necessarily matter.
-Earning 30,000 bonus miles from Alaska Airlines is great, but if you can’t use it for anything other than a trip to Alaska, your miles are going to lose value fast.
-(Truth is, Alaska Airlines partners with some big names like American Airlines and British Airways, so you aren’t really boxed in, but you get the idea.)
+Earning 30,000 bonus miles from is great, but if you can’t use it for anything other than a trip to Alaska, your miles are going to lose value fast.

-- How many miles you earn per dollar in specific categories makes the biggest difference for most people.
-It’s common practice to give a higher earn rate for spending with the branded airline (like the Southwest Rapid Rewards card), but most of these co-branded cards offer a pretty low rate (1x mile per dollar spent) on other categories.
-So, when you find a card that offers a bigger earn rate on the categories you spend in more frequently, you know it’s a good deal.
-The Citi AAdvantage Platinum card offers 2x miles per dollar spent on eating out and gas station purchases, and the JetBlue Plus provides 2x points for grocery store and restaurant charges.
+How many miles you earn per dollar in specific categories is important to consider.
+It’s common practice to earn a higher earn rate for spending with the brand associated with the card.
+However, most of these co-branded cards offer a pretty low rate of one mile per dollar spent on all other categories.
+Thus, finding a credit card that offers a bigger earn rate on the categories you spend in more frequently means you’ve got a good deal.

-Both types of cards, co-branded and generic airline miles cards, can get you perks like priority check-in, free checked bags, lounge access, discounts, and upgrades.
-So, decide what type of traveler you are before choosing between these two types of credit cards.
-Either way, with smart planning and strategic spending, you can rack up big rewards miles for free flights fast!
+Both types of cards, co-branded and generic airline miles cards, can get you perks like priority check-in, free checked bags, lounge access, discounts and upgrades.
+You need to decide what type of traveler you are before choosing between these two types of credit cards.
+Either way, with smart planning and strategic spending, you can rack up big rewards miles for free flights fast.

 More From Seek